Kevinpgalligan/Kotlex/README.md

 ## About
-A simple regex implementation in Kotlin, created for educational purposes.
+A simple regex implementation in Kotlin.

-It works in a few phases:
+It works in a few phases (all pretty standard):
-1. Tokenize the regex string.
+1. Tokenizes the regex string.
-2. Parse the tokens into a syntax tree
+2. Parses the tokens into a syntax tree
-3. From the syntax tree, build a Nondeterministic Finite Automaton (using Thompson's Construction) that can be used to match strings.
+3. From the syntax tree, builds a Nondeterministic Finite Automaton (using Thompson's Construction) that can be used to match strings.

 ## Usage Examples
-Currently supports  the following parts of regex: "*", "()", ".", "|".
+Currently supports the following parts of regex: `*`, `()`, `.`, `|`.
 There is a wrapper around this that allows true/false text-matching.
 It's pretty limited because the matches are all-or-nothing.
 ```